 Can this dog, Nash, Really Get by Without Spinal Arthritis Surgery?

-Today’s post is very special to all of us here at NZYMES.
+This post is very special to all of us here at NZYMES.
 The following story about serious dog mobility problems, is one of the reasons why we are so passionate about our work and our clients.
-Below is the story of Nash – this beautiful Alaskan Malmute – written by his loving owner, Shirley.
+Below is the story of Nash – this beautiful Alaskan Malamute – written by his loving owner, Shirley.
 Nash is 8 years old, 120 pounds and was suffering from severe back, hip and joint problems.
 Shirley agreed to let us share this story with all of you to give hope and help to anyone else who may be struggling with these debilitating joint issues.

 Our story begins when our dog Nash, could not get up one morning.
 He was a very active dog – mainly when he was younger – jumping from the bed in one bedroom, all the way across the house, over the couch and then through the doggie door – I guess he thought of it as a daily exercise routine.